Snake Hill

-Snake Hill (known officially as Laurel Hill) is an igneous rock intrusion jutting up from the floor of the Meadowlands in southern Secaucus, New Jersey, at a bend in the Hackensack River.
+Snake Hill (known officially as Laurel Hill) is an igneous rock intrusion protruding up from the floor of the Meadowlands in southern Secaucus, New Jersey, United States, at a bend in the Hackensack River.
 It was largely obliterated in the 1960s by quarrying that reduced the height of some sections by one-quarter and the area of its base by four fifths.
 The diabase rock was used as building material in growing areas like Jersey City.
 The remnant of the hill is the defining feature of Laurel Hill County Park.
 The high point, a 203-foot (62 m) graffiti-covered inselberg rock formation, is a familiar landmark to travelers on the New Jersey Turnpike's Eastern Spur, which skirts the hill's southern edge.
 The crest of the hill's unusual, sloping ridge is about 150 feet (46 m) high.